Kaffaljidhmah2/LightCircuit/README.md

 ### Usage

  1. Clone this repo.
- 2. run `python3 GUI.py`
+ 2. run `python3 GUI.py`.
+ 3. Press `o` on main window, and then enter `4bitReg.txt` in your terminal.
- 3. Enjoy hacking!
+ 4. Enjoy hacking!

 ### Shortcuts